subugoe/rdd-technical-reference/rdd-technical-reference.md

 ### User Documentation

 - how to use the software and APIs, FAQs, walkthroughs, ...

+- guided tour (Bootstrap Tour) as user documentation

+    - for SADE portal usage (such as Fontane, BdN, Architrave)
+    - for complex Digital Editions

+- screencasts

 ## Which version control do you use?
 You do use version control, do you?